-Link your Analytics Platform with Tag Manager
+Link Analytics (classic) with Tag Manager

 While standard Piwik PRO tracking code is very powerful and automatically records most of the actions that your website visitors perform, there are times when you want to send additional data to the analytics.
 Here’s where Piwik PRO tag manager comes to the rescue.
 Our virtual pageview and custom events tags will help you immediately set up additional tracking.